1. Home

 Our expert panel review all content.
 Learn more about our editorial standards and how we operate.

 After your car has been in an accident, your car insurance company usually books it in for repairs.
 But sometimes it doesn’t make economic sense to repair the car.
 In this case, you might have a car write-off on your hands.
-And there are different kinds of write off to work around, too.
+And there are different kinds of write-off to be aware of.

 Let's take a look at what happens to your car after it's been declared a write-off.